-- The camera has the same limitations as the human eye.
-In other words, its "vision is impaired" by adverse weather conditions such as heavy snowfall, dense fog, etc. These conditions may reduce the function of systems that depend on the camera or cause these systems to temporarily stop functioning. - Never place any objects, decals, etc., on the windshield in front of the camera.
+- The camera has the same type of limitations as the human eve. i.e., it cannot see as well in heavy snowfall or rain, thick fog or in heavy blowing dust or snow.
+In such conditions, systems depending on the camera may experience greatly reduced functionality or may be temporarily deactivated. - Never place any objects, decals, etc., on the windshield in front of the camera.
 This could reduce or block the camera's function, and could cause one or more of the systems that utilize the camera to stop functioning. - Strong sunlight, reflections from the road surface, ice or snow covering the road, a dirty road surface, or unclear lane marker lines may drastically reduce the camera's capacity to detect the side of a lane, a pedestrian, a cyclist or another vehicle.